HurSungYun/WebNotepad/README.md

 $ rails server -p [port]
 ```

+This app is designed for single user at once.
+Therefore, Concurrency haven't considered.

 Documentation and API are in Wiki.
-(Testing Scenario also)
+(Testing Scenarios and comments are also included)

+Enjoy this app!